zielesny/MFsim/README.md

 - The subfolders **2020 Cyclotide-membrane interaction study**, **2021 Cyclotide-membrane interaction study**, **2022 C10E4-water bilayer formation study** and **2022 Cyclotide-membrane electrostatics study**  contain supplementary information for specific studies performed with MFsim/Jdpd (see corresponding *README* files in each subfolder).

 ### Installer for Windows OS
-* A convenient [Windows OS installer executable for MFsim](https://w-hs.sciebo.de/s/XZ3dqhLqOwwRcNe) is available.
-Download the installer executable (Version 2.5.0.0 via [link](https://w-hs.sciebo.de/s/XZ3dqhLqOwwRcNe) and preliminary version 2.6.0.0 via [link](https://w-hs.sciebo.de/s/mRuDO6Fg4xxFWAC)), start and follow the instructions to install MFsim.
+* A convenient [Windows OS installer executable for MFsim](https://w-hs.sciebo.de/s/mzpipFMfICu7eim) is available.
+Download the installer executable (Version 2.6.0.0 via [link](https://w-hs.sciebo.de/s/mzpipFMfICu7eim)), start and follow the instructions to install MFsim.
 Note, that the installation includes a full Java Runtime Environment (JRE).
-After installation, create a shortcut to an appropriate MFsim start batch file on your Windows desktop (e.g. for MFsim to use up to 16 gigabyte of RAM copy a shortcut to batch file *Start_MFsim_64bit_16GB.bat* which is located in the MFsim program folder *C:\Program Files\GNWI\MFsim 2.4.0.0*).
+After installation, create a shortcut to an appropriate MFsim start batch file on your Windows desktop (e.g. for MFsim to use up to 16 gigabyte of RAM copy a shortcut to batch file *Start_MFsim_64bit_16GB.bat* which is located in the MFsim program folder *C:\Program Files\GNWI\MFsim 2.6.0.0*).
 To start MFsim double click the created shortcut.
 MFsim can be uninstalled by the provided *Uninstall.exe* executable in the MFsim program folder or standard Windows functions.

 ### References